Get 5% of discount using the code

 Electronics for your Japanese adventure

-Staying informed on which Japan Rail train stations you need to get to and who’s got the best Ramen nearby are necessities.
+Staying informed on which Japan Rail train stations you need to get to and who’s got the best ramen nearby are necessities.

 Google Maps, and the power to send pictures to your mom, are travel essentials.
 Make sure you’ve got your electronic devices ready for your visit.